-However, in order to have long lasting success with dental implants, the implants must be placed in the most optimal position within the bone plus abnormal and destructive occlusal forces from a bad bite must be eliminated.
-Neuromuscular dentistry in combination with the latest digital implant diagnostics is taking the guesswork out of traditional dental implant technology, which is good news for dentists and patients alike.
+Dental implants are considered the best option to replace a missing tooth and can provide a lifetime of service.
+However, in order to have long lasting success with dental implants, the implants must be placed in the most optimal position within the bone and surrounding gum tissue.
+Dental implants must also be avoidant of abnormal and destructive forces from a bad bite.
+Digital implant diagnostics are now taking the guesswork out of traditional dental implant technology, which provides more predictability for dentists and patients alike.

-Our advanced technology using computer assisted guided implant surgery allows for the assessment and planning necessary to properly determine a patient’s final implant-supported restorations prior to the implant placement.
-“In short, we are able to determine the most optimal position for the implant-supported teeth and the actual implant prior to implant surgery insuring the greatest potential for a long-lasting result.”
+Our advanced technology using computer assisted guided implant surgery allows for the assessment and planning necessary to properly determine the location of a patient’s final implant-supported restoration prior to the implant placement.

-In addition, the utilization of the latest three-dimensional x-ray technology allows us to pinpoint the exact location for a patient’s implants with much greater ease and precision allowing for more conservative and comfortable surgical procedures.
+The standard of care for implant placement is the utilization of three-dimensional x-ray technology known as a “Cone Beam.”
+This allows the dentist to pinpoint the exact location for a patient’s implant with extreme accuracy and allows for a more conservative and comfortable surgical procedure for the patient.